 Each datamover is responsible for the VMs running on top of its compute node.
 A datamover can not work with VMs running on a different compute node.

-The datamover is controlling the freeze and thaw of VMs as well as the actual movement of the data.
+The datamover controls the freeze and thaw of VMs as well as the actual movement of the data.

 It is recommended to verify the required permissions on the Backup Target in case of any errors during the data transfer phase or in case of any file permission errors.

-Logging inside all datamover containers and add uxsock_timeout with value as 60000 which is equals to 60 sec inside /etc/multipath.conf.Restart datamover container
+Logging inside all datamover containers and add uxsock_timeout with value as 60000 which is equal to 60 sec inside /etc/multipath.conf.Restart datamover container

 Trilio is using RBAC to allow the usage of Trilio features to users.